lake-wg/reqs/draft-ietf-lake-reqs.md

 A subsequent extension beyond the initial focus may be inevitable to maintain a homogenous deployment without having to implement a mix of AKE protocols, for example, to support the migration path described above.
 The AKE needs to make clear the scope of cases analysed in the initial phase, and that a new analysis is required for additional cases.

+The initial scope as described in this subsection does not cover all credentials as detailed previously in {{cred}}: an AKE which is extensible but does not include PSK ECDHE would be conformant with the requirements for the initial scope.
+A solution to the requirements for the initial scope is intended to be a deliverable of the LAKE WG.

 ## Mutual Authentication {#mutual-auth}